cryptoh4mster/AkvelonTrainee/README.md

 Also you should have postgresql on your computer

 Notes:
-1. In filtering-sorting method you should pass "SortByField" property with the same name as a "ProjectCriteriaRequest" properties.
+1. In filtering-sorting method you should pass "SortByField" property with the same name as a "ProjectCriteriaRequest" properties (i.e. in class string Name{get;set;} - you should pass "Name") .